 How Does a Landlord Credit Check Work?

-In a credit check, an applicant’s credit score is measured.
-You will receive a list of all the renter’s debts along with a history of payments.
+In a credit check, creditors report credit details, whether current or past due, so that an applicant’s credit score can be measured.
+You will receive a list of all the renter’s debts to review along with a history of payments.
 You’ll be able to tell at a glance if renters pay their bills on time, if they carry a balance on credit cards or if they pay them off in full, and their overall credit score.

 Make Better Decisions With Tenant Credit Checks